 - Dosage: 250-500mcg per day

-- Route: Subcutaneous injection near injury site (or abdomen)
+- Route: Subcutaneous injection within 1-2 inches of injury site

 - Frequency: Once daily, same time each day

-- Duration: 4-8 weeks minimum, up to 12 weeks for chronic injuries
+- Duration: 4-8 weeks for acute injuries; up to 12 weeks for chronic

-Use our peptide reconstitution calculator to get your exact dosing.
+Use the peptide reconstitution calculator to calculate exact draw volumes.

 Expected Timeline:

 - Week 1-2: Reduced pain and inflammation, improved range of motion.
-Most users notice the first tangible improvement within 7-10 days.
+Most users notice the first tangible change within 7-10 days.

-- Week 8-12: Needed for chronic injuries (6+ months old).
-Continued gradual improvement.
+- Week 8-12: Required for chronic injuries (6+ months old).
+Gradual but continued improvement.

 - Tennis elbow (lateral epicondylitis)